alvarotrigo/fullPage.js/README.md

 ```

 - `anchors`: (default `[]`) Defines the anchor links (#example) to be shown on the URL for each section.
 Anchors value should be unique.
 The position of the anchors in the array will define to which sections the anchor is applied. (second position for second section and so on).
 Using anchors forward and backward navigation will also be possible through the browser.
 This option also allows users to bookmark a specific section or slide. **Be careful!** anchors can not have the same value as any ID element on the site (or NAME element for IE).
+Now anchors can be defined directly in the HTML structure by using the attribute `data-anchor` as explained here.

 - `lockAnchors`: (default `false`).
 Determines whether anchors in the URL will have any effect at all in the plugin.
 You can still using anchors internally for your own functions and callbacks, but they won't have any effect in the scrolling of the site.
 Useful if you want to combine fullPage.js with other plugins using anchor in the URL.